|

 Washburn county is supplied although not overstocked, with good

 lawyers.
-One of these is F. H. Spencer, a young man well versed
+One of these is F. H. Spencer, a young man well

 in law and is considered one of the rising luminaries at the legal

 profession.
-He is a graduate of the law university at Madison and
+He is a graduate of the law university at Madison

 had spent several years in the schoolroom in the role of pedagogue.

-He has practiced law here about four years, as demonstrated his
+He has practiced law here about four years, as demonstrated

 aptness for his chosen profession and business intrusted [sic] to him

 is well taken care of.
-He owns his home, which is one of the best
+He owns his home, which is one of the

-here, and so has become a permanent fixture to Spooner. he was
+here, and so has become a permanent fixture to Spooner. he

 elected first village clerk of Spooner without any opposition, an